-Safety and security of students are always of utmost priority for Colby and all study abroad program providers particularly given international developments over the past few years.
-These concerns have been intensified by recent changes in real and perceived threats to US citizens, both at home and abroad.
-Events since September 2001 have affected many aspects of all overseas programs.
-National and international security issues necessitate that you respect safety recommendations and security policies established by your sponsoring organization and the US Embassy in the country of your destination.
+The safety and security of our students is our utmost priority for Colby and all study abroad program providers with whom we work.
+Security concerns have been intensified by recent changes in real and perceived threats to US citizens, both at home and abroad.
+National and international security issues necessitate that you respect safety recommendations and security policies established by your sponsoring organization and the U.S. Embassy in the country of your destination.
 Remain attentive to information provided to you and stay in contact with your program, Colby College, and your family throughout the duration of your study abroad program.
 You and your family can monitor State Department updates and review Colby College updates and policies below.

-In the unusual event that a country goes under U.S. Department of State Travel Warning after a student has been approved, the student will be required to submit a petition to Off-Campus Study, and sign a second waiver in order to proceed as planned.
-If a country goes under U.S. Department of State Travel Warning while the program is already in session students will not be required to return, as long as the program provider they are with indicates it is safe to remain.
+In the unusual event that a country goes under U.S. Department of State Travel Advisory Level 3 after a student has been approved, the student will be required to submit a petition to Off-Campus Study, and sign a second waiver in order to proceed as planned.
+If a country goes under U.S. Department of State Travel Advisory Level 3 while the program is already in session, students will not be required to return, as long as the program provider they are with indicates it is safe to remain.

-For a listing of countries currently under Travel Warning consult the U.S. State Department website.
+For a listing of countries currently under U.S. State Dept. Travel Advisory Level 3, consult the U.S. State Department web site.

 The program/university with which the student studies will likely go over security policies and advice in depth during their orientation and we advise you to follow these carefully.
 Always inform the program’s resident director or contact person at the university of any incidents that may arise.